-Blackjack is a classic casino game that has been played by gambling fans for decades but there have been hundreds of attempts to improve it and make it more interesting and challenging.
-Throughout the years, different casinos, individuals, and casino software developers have created over a hundred variations of the standard rules that were once prevalent on the Las Vegas Strip.
+Blackjack is a classic casino game that has been played by gambling fans for decades, but there have been hundreds of attempts to improve it and make it more interesting and challenging.
+Throughout the years, various casinos, individuals, and casino software developers have created over a hundred variations of the standard rules that were once prevalent on the Las Vegas Strip.

-The huge variety of games based on Twenty-One, as it is also known around the globe, could be contributed to the nature of blackjack.
-It follows a set of simple, yet flexible rules and even the slightest change in them could sometimes result in a very different game.
-While some variations were created by altering just a couple of rules, other versions of the game were only roughly based on classic blackjack.
+The huge variety of games based on Twenty-One, as it is also known around the globe, can be attributed to the nature of blackjack.
+It follows a set of simple yet flexible rules, and even the slightest change can result in a very different game.
+While some variations were created by altering just a couple of rules, other versions were only loosely based on classic blackjack.
 Furthermore, certain forms of the game evolved outside Las Vegas, where the rules were standardized in the middle of the 20th century.
-As a result, we have now games that are slightly similar to blackjack but they have different gameplay, names, and payouts.
+As a result, we now have games that are only slightly similar to blackjack, but they feature different gameplay, names, and payouts.

 Classic Blackjack